 The mission of the North Mississippi Kidney Foundation is to provide support services such as medication, transportation, and emergency financial assistance to patients of the dialysis units in North Mississippi.

-The Special Olympics offers year-round sports training and programming for persons with special needs.
-Local, area, regional and international events featuring over 27 sports.
+Special Olympics offers year-round sports training and programming in a variety of Olympic-type sports for children and adults with special needs.
+Local, area, regional, and international events featuring over 27 sports comprise the program.

-Three Rivers PDD Funds the local Meals on Wheels.
-Meals on Wheels is a national service dedicated to providing meals to seniors and homebound residents in Lafayette County.
+Three Rivers Planning & Development District funds the local Meals on Wheels program in Lafayette County.
+Meals on Wheels is a national service dedicated to providing meals to seniors and homebound residents.

 The VITA clinic helps low- and moderate-income residents of Lafayette County with tax returns twice a week at the Lafayette County & Oxford Public Library during tax season.